25 Feb 2026

 This is when Rasmussen discovered microdosing.

-While there is currently limited research on the clinical benefits of microdosing, many anecdotal reports and observational studies suggest that the practice may hold benefits for wellbeing such as reduced anxiety and depression symptoms.
+While there is currently limited research on the clinical benefits of microdosing, many anecdotal reports and observational studies1 suggest that the practice may hold benefits for wellbeing such as reduced anxiety and depression symptoms.

 However, for Rasmussen, real transformational work took place later, during integration.